d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ### 4.5 Interpretation as longitudinal contraction

-Stable material structure in physical space is constrained by two-way photonic interactions carried through connection space.
+Stable material structure in local geometry is constrained by two-way photonic interactions carried through the transport structure.
 A material length therefore cannot be treated independently of the propagation cost required to sustain those interactions across it.

-For a system moving at speed $v$ through connection space, the raw longitudinal round-trip interaction cost exceeds the corresponding transverse cost when the same fiducial extent $L$ is assigned in both directions.
+For a system moving at speed $v$ relative to the transport structure, the raw longitudinal round-trip interaction cost exceeds the corresponding transverse cost when the same fiducial extent $L$ is assigned in both directions.
 The longitudinal direction is therefore the limiting case for maintaining a consistent internal interaction structure.
-If the moving system is to preserve an internally coherent material geometry, its longitudinal extent in physical space must adjust so that the two-way longitudinal interaction cost matches the transverse reference case.
+If the moving system is to preserve an internally coherent material geometry, its longitudinal extent in local geometry must adjust so that the two-way longitudinal interaction cost matches the transverse reference case.

 That adjustment is the longitudinal normalization derived in Section 4.4.
-In the present framework, longitudinal contraction is therefore interpreted as the material adjustment in physical space required by the changed two-way interaction cost of motion through connection space.
+In the present framework, longitudinal contraction is therefore interpreted as the material adjustment in local geometry required by the changed two-way interaction cost of motion relative to the transport structure.
 It is not introduced as an independent starting postulate, but as the normalization needed to restore directional consistency within the moving system.

 ## 5. Two-way interaction cost and recovered time structure